Fear and gophers – a tale of courage and empowerment

 When I first discovered their holes and dirt mounds near the wall, I was so fearful of their invasion into my manageable, well-kept little backyard, with my lovely geraniums and faux green grass.
 I know it’s silly, but I was afraid to encounter a gopher face to face.
 Fear of even going near their territory soon became an obstacle to enjoying my backyard.

-I put on my brave self, my cowgirl boots for protection, my oversized work gloves, and with a long-handle shovel, marched into the backyard saying in a loud voice over and over, “Lord, you and I can do this together.
+I put on my brave, courageous, self, my cowgirl boots for protection, my oversized work gloves, and with a long-handle shovel, marched into the backyard saying in a loud voice over and over, “Lord, you and I can do this together.
 Help me overcome my fear!”
 I poked the holes and the mounds, just daring a gopher to show his furry face.
 I flattened the mounds and covered the holes with dirt.
-I faced my fear head on and felt empowered.
+I faced my fear head on with courage and felt empowered.

 Yes, I still have gophers, but my fear of them has been conquered.

-My gopher story may sound silly, but it was a very real picture of the many times I’ve called on God to help me face my fear.
-Especially since Bill died.
-I have faced:
+My gopher story may sound silly, but it was a very real picture of the many times I’ve prayed for God to help me face my fears with courage.
+Since Bill died, God has given me the courage and boldness to face the fears of:

 Many times in the middle of the night or when I wake up in the morning I can be gripped with fear over some real or imagined hurdle that feels overwhelming.
 Can you relate?